You may have heard people say; “System fonts are boring!”, “System fonts suck!” and “Never use system fonts again!”.

 There is another problem with custom fonts, and that is embedding them into your presentations.
 There are a few ways and hacks to do this (not going to discuss that here), but what you should know; is that none of them are perfect and fault free.

-So let’s look at ten techniques to make standard fonts look sexy and make your presentation NOT SUCK.
+So let’s look at ten techniques to make system fonts look sexy and make your presentation NOT SUCK.

 1. Letter Spacing and Line Spacing should never be standard

-Setting the letter spacing, (known as ‘tracking’ in professional typography) is the first opportunity to make your standard fonts look sexy.
+Setting the letter spacing, (known as ‘tracking’ in professional typography) is the first opportunity to make your system fonts look sexy.

 Standard letter spacing is designed to work best across all scenarios.
 That includes all sizes, left, right, center and full justified, headers, blurbs, bold, italic and so on.
 In your presentation, you don’t use all those options.